higirodj/Kaggle/README.md

-This repository contains files for various Kaggle competitions.
+This repository contains files for machine learning projects.